Spilkey/csci3055u-project-template/README.md

 > _Describe at least one contribution by the open source community written in the language._

+      lauris/awsome-scala
+      This is an open source repository where there is frame works, software, and libraries for all to use.
+Example are listed in the         repo at https://github.com/lauris/awesome-scala/blob/master/README.md

 # Analysis of the language